 An opportunity to make better decisions, improve ourselves and our lives.

 It’s like bodybuilding.
-When you work out, you ache because of lactic acid build up in your muscles, but also because your muscles tear.
+When you work out, you ache because of lactic acid build up in your muscles, then your muscles tear.
 They re-build themselves to be tighter, stronger, eventually bigger.
-If you stop the process, you go back to being skinny or weak!
+If you stop the process, you go back to being unfit, weak, rounder.

 In case of debt, the knowledge will help you develop better discipline with money.
 You will learn to live under your means rather than above your means.
 It may hurt at first, you may find it hard to make sacrifices but you certainly will grow as a person.